Romy-sa/frontend-mentor-QR-code/README.md

 ### What I learned

-In order to make the page responsive I learnt about CSS Midea Queries and Flex Box to finish this project.
+In order to make the page responsive I learnt about CSS Midea Queries and Flex Box.
 I used Midea Queries to specify different widths and font sizes for different screen sizes.
 And I used Flex Box to center the elements both horizentally and vertically.